 Find contacts for speculative UK applications by using the Directory of Mines and Quarries, produced by the British Geological Survey (BGS).

 New mining engineers are likely to be trained in a variety of areas.
-At the beginning of your career, you will need to adapt quickly to working on site and learn new skills from more experienced colleagues.
+At the beginning of your career, you'll need to adapt quickly to working on site and learn new skills from more experienced colleagues.

-Depending on the nature and type of mine in which you are employed, you will also have to learn appropriate practical skills.
+Depending on the nature and type of mine in which you are employed, you'll also have to learn the appropriate practical skills.

-The varied nature of the industry means that you will need to update your skills and knowledge regularly throughout your career.
+The varied nature of the industry means that you'll need to update your skills and knowledge regularly throughout your career.

-A range of continuing professional development (CPD) and networking opportunities are provided through membership of the Institute of Materials, Minerals and Mining (IOM3).
-Fellows and Professional Members of the IOM3 can also qualify for registration with the Engineering Council as chartered engineers (CEng).
+A range of continuing professional development (CPD) and networking opportunities are provided through membership of IOM3.
+Fellows and Professional Members of IOM3 can also qualify for registration with the Engineering Council as chartered engineers (CEng).

-To gain CEng status, you will need to submit a written report and satisfy an assessment panel that you have the skills, specialist knowledge and competence to practise as an engineer.
+To gain CEng status, you'll need to submit a written report and satisfy an assessment panel that you have the skills, specialist knowledge and competence to practise as an engineer.